How to use 'e' in Python

 Get started with Replit

-Turn what you've learned into a real tool.
-Tell Replit Agent to "build a continuous compound interest calculator" or "create a dashboard that models population growth with an exponential function."
+Turn your knowledge into a tool.
+Tell Replit Agent: "Build a continuous compound interest calculator" or "Create a tool to model population decay using math.exp()."